 - 7. Is Chatsworth a National Trust, English Heritage or HHA property?

-Chatsworth is not part of the National Trust, English Heritage or HHA so standard admission prices apply.
-Details of prices can be found on the tickets & prices page.
+Chatsworth is not part of the National Trust, English Heritage or HHA, so standard admission prices apply.
+Find out about tickets and prices.

 - 8. Is Chatsworth a Treasure House of England?